slawinski/slawinski-dev/blog/nuxt-js-app-with-postgresql-and-hasura-graphql-engine.md

 ---
 ## Create a Postgres database on Heroku

-Go to hasura and spin up a heroku app with postgres database.
+Go to Hasura and spin up a Heroku app with a Postgres database.
 It's all explained in Hasura docs: [Quickstart with Heroku](https://hasura.io/docs/1.0/graphql/manual/getting-started/heroku-simple.html)

-Using the GUI create a table `movies` and add following fields to it:
+Using the GUI create a table `movies` and add the following fields to it:

 ```bash
 title - text